 Biomolecular engineers deal with biological molecules, and, indeed, they work on a very small scale!
 They manipulate the building blocks of things in the natural world in areas like food science, genetic research, and even natural fuels.

-The cool new stuff that surrounds you, from the soles of your shoes to the surface of your computer screen to the shell of the car or bus or plane you’re traveling in, it all comes from the development labs of materials engineers.
+The cool new stuff that surrounds you, from the soles of your shoes to the surface of your computer screen to the shell of the car or bus or plane you’re traveling in, it all comes from the development labs of Materials Science and Engineering.
 (They even work with biological materials, like skin grafts!)